-Over the past two years, visa applications have changed, introducing a “sponsorship system”.
+Over the past two years, visa applications have changed, introducing a ‘sponsorship system’.
 In order to apply for a student visa, the student’s proposed school, college or university must have a Tier 4 sponsor license.
 The student’s proposed school will then sponsor their visa and consequently the student’s visa is specifically linked to their course.
-Whereas in previous years, students had a non-specific visa, meaning they were free to move from school to school, now students can only change course or school with permission from UKBA.
+Whereas in previous years, students had a non-specific visa, meaning they were free to move from school to school, now students can only change course or school with permission from UKVI (UK Visas and Immigration).

 What kind of visa do students need?